 Jennifer Schacker is Professor of English, and has taught in the School of English and Theatre Studies since 2002.
 She received her M.A. and Ph.D. from the Folklore Institute at Indiana University, Bloomington, and her B.A.
 Hons. from McGill University.
-Prof. Schacker was awarded the College of Arts Teaching Excellence Award in Fall 2019, and is on research leave in Winter 2020.
+Prof. Schacker was awarded the College of Arts Teaching Excellence Award in Fall 2019.